 The law enforcement arm of the US Postal Service will be helping convert crypto to fiat currency.

-The government has set up a website for victims who are looking for compensation, the statement said.
+The statement said that the government has set up a website for victims looking for compensation.